 - Earn 2 points per semester.
 The total number of required points is prorated on the basis of the semester of entry into the program.
 For example, if you enter the program in the fall semester of your freshman year, you must earn at least 16 honors points by the end of your senior year; if you enter the program in the spring semester of your sophomore year, you must earn 10 points by the end of your senior year.
 Point values for many activities are included on the honors points table.

-- Submit an honors plan to earn points at the beginning of each semester (deadline: Friday, September 8, for Fall 2017).
+- Beginning of the Semester: Must log in to James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, August 27–Friday, September 14, for spring 2018).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.